 - Were they ever done away with or abolished?

-Again, my hope in this article is to simply get you started on understanding the feasts and point you in the direction (Biblically) of where to get more information.
-Note: We blanketly call them “Biblical Feasts” but they are actually appointed times (moedim), not all of them involve feasting.
-In short: All feasts are appointed times but not all appointed times are feasts.
+Again, my hope in this article is to simply get you started on understanding the feasts and point you in the direction (biblically) of where to get more information.
+Note: We blanketly call them “biblical feasts,” but they are actually appointed times (moedim), and not all of them involve feasting.
+In short, all feasts are appointed times, but not all appointed times are feasts.

 It is our responsibility, as believers and followers of the One True God, to know His Word.
 We are then held accountable based on how we treat His word in our lives and what we choose to do with that knowledge.
 Tragically, when most believers today see the Father’s words telling us to do something, they look around to see if other believers are doing it first.
 If they don’t see others doing it en masse, they dismiss the Father’s word.
 I lived like that until a few years ago, so I do have compassion for anyone in that predicament and passion for anyone seeking to make a change and return to Him.

-Still, I’ve struggled with this article because I wanted to be helpful but at the same time, all we need to know regarding the Feasts is already written in God’s word, spoken by His voice in Scripture.
-While there are countless manmade traditions with regards to some of these, the knowledge we must have to get started is written in the Word and any additional desired knowledge regarding traditions can easily be found with a little research.
-In short, if someone wants to celebrate the Feasts, they don’t need me to explain what it is or how to do it.
+Still, I’ve struggled with this article because I wanted to be helpful, but at the same time, all we need to know regarding the feasts is already written in God’s word, spoken by His voice in Scripture.
+While there are countless man-made traditions with regards to some of these, the knowledge we must have to get started is written in the Word, and any additional desired knowledge regarding traditions can easily be found with a little research.
+If someone wants to celebrate the feasts, they don’t need me to explain what they are or how to do so.
 They will find a way.
-However, with the hopes of being helpful I am writing this in response to requests from friends and fellowship family members who have asked.
+However, in the hopes of being helpful, I am writing this in response to requests from friends and fellowship family members who have asked.

 Whose feasts are these, and should we keep them?